AlejandroAkbal/Steam-Little-Toolkit-Browser-Extension/README.md

 - [ ] Welcome page or settings page when installed

 ### Completed

+- [x] Fix owned/ignored games being deleted from search results
+- [x] On the comment section while viewing a game, automatically click "your languages" (Added very poorly but added it)
+- [x] Implement a colorful way to log messages to console
+- [x] Better description of the settings on hovering
 - [x] Make a script with web-ext that automatically zips the src and dist folder and uploads them to AMO
 - [x] Tweak the CSS so the transition to Chrome extension is easier
 - [x] Publish on https://addons.mozilla.org/